 Exelon Generation and CENG maintain trust funds, as required by the NRC, to fund certain costs of decommissioning nuclear plants.
 The mix of securities in the trust funds is designed to provide returns to be used to fund decommissioning and to offset inflationary increases in decommissioning costs.
-Generation actively monitors the investment performance of the trust funds and periodically reviews asset allocations in accordance with Generation's NDT fund investment policy.
-Generation's and CENG's investment policies establish limits on the concentration of holdings in any one company and also in any one industry.
-See Note 11 - Nuclear Decommissioning of the Combined Notes to Consolidated Financial Statements for further information regarding the trust funds, the NRC's minimum funding requirements and related liquidity ramifications.
+Generation actively monitors the investment performance of the trust funds and periodically reviews asset allocations in accordance with Generation's and CENG's NDT fund investment policies which outline investment guidelines for the trusts.
+See Note 13 - Nuclear Decommissioning of the Combined Notes to Consolidated Financial Statements for further information regarding the trust funds, the NRC's minimum funding requirements and related liquidity ramifications.